sandy98/dbase3-py/README.md

 - 'fields': Retrieves the list of fields from which the database records are assembled.
 Each field object in the list has a name, type (as per FieldType Enum) and length.

+- 'field_names': Retrieves a list with the name of each field in the database.

+- 'field_types': Retrieves a list with the type of each field in the database.

+- 'field_lengths': Retrieves a list with the length of each field in the database.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.